ghimire-shan/LanguageConversation/backend/README.md

-Can just run flask backend with `uvicorn main:app --reload`
+Can just run fast-api backend with `uvicorn main:app --reload`